'Knives Out 3' Is Coming Soon: Everything We Know About 'Wake Up Dead Man: A Knives Out Mystery'

 When will 'Knives Out' 3 be released?

-On May 24, 2024, Johnson and Netflix announced that the third Knives Out film, Wake Up Dead Man, will arrive on the streaming giant in 2025.
-The director gave the news via a motion-art teaser shared on X (formerly Twitter) where the new title is paired with an ominous black casket.
-In a separate post, Johnson confirmed that the film is set to start production soon.
+It has been known for some time that Wake Up Dead Man would release in 2025.
+In late May 2024, Johnson and Netflix offered a loose release date by sharing a motion-art teaser on X (formerly Twitter) in which the new title appeared, paired with an ominous black casket.
+In a separate post, Johnson confirmed that the film was set to start production soon.

 "I love everything about whodunnits, but one of the things I love most is how malleable the genre is," he wrote in a thread.
 "There’s a whole tonal spectrum from Carr to Christie, and getting to explore that range is one of the most exciting things about making Benoit Blanc movies."